Löser History, Family Crest & Coats of Arms

 Schloss Lieser (Castle of Lieser) in the Mosel valley is one of the most striking buildings within the village of Lieser, Germany.
 It was built on the site of a 1710-built church property in the 1800s for the family of the winery owner Eduard Puricelli.
 And Lieser is a small river in Rhineland-Palatinate, Germany, a left tributary of the Moselle.

-Important Dates for the Löser family
+Early History of the Löser family

 This web page shows only a small excerpt of our Löser research.
 Another 141 words (10 lines of text) covering the years 1745, 1325 and 1876 are included under the topic Early Löser History in all our PDF Extended History products and printed products wherever possible.